KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 5. Are the citizens able to safely collect water from public water sources?
 6. Do factors such as age and gender affect a person's access to safe-to-consume water sources?

+For Farming Data:

+1. Understand what of the variables, or **feature** variables in our dataset means.
+2. What the distributions of those feature variables are through univariate analysis.
+3. What the are relationship between the feature variables.
+What are the relationships between the feature variables and our target variable `Standard_yield`.
+We do this by doing a multivariate analysis.

+**What affects the `Standard_yield`**?
+Do all crops do better in high rainfall places?
+Do all crops grow better on flat terrain where the slope is low?

 #### Hypothesis